physiopy/physiopy.github.io/docs/community/contributorfile.md

     from closing them - but help newcomers closing them.
 -   Hacktoberfest: Dedicated to the hacktoberfest event, so that people can help and feel good about it (and show it with a T-shirt!).
-    **Such commits will not be recognised in the all-contributor table, unless otherwise specified**.
+    **Such commits will not be recognized in the all-contributor table, unless otherwise specified**.
 -   Help wanted: Extra attention is needed here!
 It's a good place to have a look!